Scottie222/GRC-Controls-Lab/README.md

 https://www.capitalone.com/digital/facts2019/

 ---
+## Breach Analysis
+See [FINDINGS.md](./FINDINGS.md) for a full mapping of Capital One breach findings to controls in this lab.

 ## Conclusion
 This project showcases the transition from theoretical GRC knowledge to practical implementation, demonstrating readiness for real-world GRC roles.